ghildzero/KCB01-Decision-Pad/README.md

 # KCB01-Decision-Pad
 Karawaci City Blessing Project

-initial idea : Louis Rusnadi
+initial idea by Louis Rusnadi
-Developer : Edward Hiskia
+Developer by Edward Hiskia

 This project is for children in the Church to decide what expressions they will do.
 Default there is 4 expressions they can choose: